Best Time to Visit Taipei, Taiwan: When to Go & Weather Guide

 Summer

+Summer in Taipei is from June until August.
 During summer, Taipei gets extremely hot and humid.
-Average temperatures are between 27ºC (81ºF) to 30ºC (86ºF), the hottest month being July.
-Average summertime lows move between 24ºC (75ºF) and 26ºC (79ºF).
-Highs peak between 30ºC (86ºF) and 33ºC (91ºF).
+Average temperatures are between 27ºC (81ºF) to 30ºC (86ºF), with the peak hitting in July.
+Average summertime lows move between 24ºC (75ºF) and 26ºC (79ºF), while highs peak between 30ºC (86ºF) and 33ºC (91ºF).

 Evening